 The Trustees have examined the charity's requirements for reserves in the light of the main risks to the organisation.
 They have revised their target for reserves (the unrestricted funds not committed in tangible fixed assets by the charity) from a sum equivalent to about three months' expenditure to a sum equivalent to about four months' expenditure.
-They have done so in the light of the charity's potential liabilities; the inherent risks associated with growth; and the uncertainty of the economic, social and political context within which the law centre operates, including Brexit.
+They have done so in the light of the charity's potential liabilities; the inherent risks associated with growth; and the uncertainty of the economic, social and political context within which the Law Centre operates, including Brexit.
+Although the Trustees did not increase their target for reserves in anticipation of the risks and challenges of the COVID-19 pandemic (which was not known at the time) they consider that it demonstrates the prudence of the measure and may consider a further increase to the target in time.

-Budgeted expenditure for 2019/20 is around £480,000.
-The target for reserves is therefore £160,000.
+For the moment, the reserves target is unchanged.
+Budgeted expenditure for 2020-21 is around £575,000.
+The target for reserves is therefore £192,000.
 The Trustees will seek to increase reserves incrementally over the coming years until they reach the target level.

-The amount of unrestricted reserves held by the charity at 31 March 2019 was £138,679.
+The amount of unrestricted reserves held by the charity at 31 March 2020 was £190,980.